FairwindsOps/insights-docs/docs/technical-details/self-hosted/sessions.md

 # Session keys
 In the default install we autogenerate session and cookie keys each time the application is installed or upgraded, which could cause disruption for users.
 Instead you should generate these tokens once and save them in a Kubernetes secret.
+In that case, set `options.autogenerateKeys` to `false`.

 > Most secrets (with the exception of your PostgreSQL password) must be stored in a secret
-> named `fwinsights-secrets`
+> named `fwinsights-secrets`.
+This is the default value for `options.secretName`; override it
+> if you want to use a different secret name.

 We'll need the following keys:
 * cookie_hash_key (64 chars)